 5.4 Sequence Diagram

-5.4.1 Manage game elements
+5.4.1 Manage Rewards

-This sequence diagram only shows the interactions of the various subsystems as the process is triggered by the marking of a completed assessment, which takes place in the assessment subsystem, not by an actor.
+This sequence diagram only shows the interactions of the various subsystems as the process is triggered by the marking of an uploaded activity, which takes place in the activity subsystem, not by an actor.
 The following sequence diagram therefore only shows interactions between different subsystems.

-Figure 5.4 Sequence diagram for managing game elements
+Figure 5.4 Sequence diagram for managing Rewards

 * Rewards and badges are only assigned to people if they complete certain tasks or receive high enough marks.
 They do not have to occur and they do not have to occur sequentially.